|The finale, hopefully?|

 Red Hulk: Sarcastic remark, and hitting Iron Man “lightly”

-Hmm, it looks like She-Hulk’s acting most like THE BIGGEST JERK IN THE WHOLE GROUP RIGHT NOW.
+Hmm, it looks like She-Hulk’s acting most like the biggest jerk in the whole group right now.
 Let me offer an alternative for this scene: Iron Man saves the Hulks, asks for a thank you, She-Hulk takes out a borer that was going to eat Iron Man, and says, “Let’s just call it even.”
-Boom, I just accomplished in literally fifteen seconds of typing what they haven’t been able to in the series so far: a feminist character.
+Boom.
+She-Hulk looks tough without having to belittle Iron Man.